-If you were in a long term relationship, forgetting about him may require a lifestyle change.
+If you were in a long-term relationship, forgetting someone may require a lifestyle change.

 For example, if you live in a small town, you may consider moving to a different location.
 Or, you may simply have to change your routine, such as the places you go or where you get your groceries, so you do not run into each other.

 Sometimes, a bad breakup can be the impetus for starting over in a new city with a new career, but such drastic measures are not always necessary.